 Hope it helps!

 Dear Sir.
 After the recent sharp run-up of the stock, do you think fresh entry can be made at this level?

 Thanks for writing to me!

-Entry price criteria differs from investor to investor.
-The fact that trading is happened in Ambika Cotton today, means that there were people buying it at today’s prices.
+Entry price criteria differ from investor to investor.
+The fact that trading happens in Ambika Cotton today, means that there were people buying it at today’s prices.

 Everyone should have their own criteria for buying stocks and take decision accordingly.
 You may find my criteria/checklist for buying stocks here:

-I would request you to take decision as per your criteria/checklist.
+I would request you to take a decision as per your criteria/checklist.